armi3/RSA101/README.md

 # RSA101

-RSA101 is a didactic tool to learn the RSA encription algorithm.
+RSA101 is a didactic tool to learn the RSA encryption algorithm.

 ### Features